ABOUT OUR PROJECT

 I received a letter with a “Nebenkostenabrechnung” for the previous year.
 The landlord asks me to pay €800 extra.
 How can that be?
 I always paid my rent on time.

 Those utility bills are complicated calculations.
 But what you can do is check whether the figures of last year’s meter readings are incorporated correctly.
 If that is the case, it might be the sad truth that you have to pay, because utility costs are not a fixed factor.
 They are highly flexible and depend on many factors like the weather, the prices for fuel on the world market, your personal habits when using the resources, the expectations your landlord had when making the estimate.
 A good landlord tries to keep the estimate for the advance payment realistic, thus minimizing the chances for an extra payment (because, let’s be honest: nobody complains if it is a refund).
 But even he cannot predict the winter weather or the oil price, let alone the fact how often you take a bath or how warm you like it.
 German people are very frugal with the resources and rather wear a sweater than having a temperature over 24 degrees in winter.
 They shower instead of taking a bath.
 Be careful in the first year until you get a feeling whether the advance payment of your “warm rent” is matching your habits.
-And expect the landlord to adjust the warm portion of your rent after a huge extra payment because that is what he is supposed to do: keeping expectations realistic.
+And expect the landlord to adjust the warm portion of your rent after a huge extra payment because that is what he is supposed to do: is keep expectations realistic.

 How does my landlord find out how much heat or water I have been using in a year?